-Ed note: this article was published about a year ago, but readers continue to ask about it so we’re re-posting this teaser solution for you today.
+Ed note: this article was first published in 2015, but the ad continues to run and readers continue to ask about it, so we’re re-posting this teaser solution for you today.

-What follows has not been updated or revised since it was originally published on March 14, 2015, and the original comments from readers are still appended.
-The ad seems to be largely unchanged (the latest version is dated January 2017), though they’re now focusing on the “rebate” for your 2016 spending instead of 2015…. perhaps it will keep popping back up, since it seems to be working to spark interest — which is, of course, the prime intent of any newsletter ad.
+What follows has not been meaningfully updated or revised since it was originally published on March 14, 2015, though some minor updates have been made to keep up with the changes in the ad (they no longer claim that “April deadline,” for example, since that has long passed and they’ve moved on from talking up 2016 to 2017 for this ‘rebate’ on your taxes).. and the original comments from readers are still appended.
+The focus of the ad seems to be largely unchanged (the latest version being sent out now is still dated January 2017), though they’re now focusing on the “rebate” for your 2017 spending instead of 2015 or 2016 in previous versions…. perhaps it will keep popping back up, since it seems to be working to spark interest — which is, of course, the prime intent of any newsletter ad.

 Are you really going to get a big ol’ check from the government?

 Well, maybe.
 But it’s not so secret as the Oxford Club folks would like you to believe… and you don’t need them (or their $49 subscription) to learn about it.

 You probably don’t need me for that, either, free or not, but quite a few readers have been asking this morning so I’ll try to quickly explain what they’re talking about.

 The ad comes from George Rayburn at the Oxford Club…. here’s the basic idea from their ad that got everyone excited: